Data-Mechanics/course-2019-spr-proj/gasparde_ljmcgann_tlux/README.md

 parcels in Allston.
 We also limit the number of parcels we are looking at so that the algorithm will run faster.
 The statistics and k-means will also only be computed for Allston.

+Note: Trial Mode may take more than few seconds to retrieve data from the portals but all the computational algorithms run quickly.

 ## Run
 To run simply enter:
 ```